zhouwg/kantv/docs/why-focus-on-ggml-and-ncnn.md

-4. I'm good at Android software developent(from UI to framework to kernel) but know something about iOS application software development. my resource and capabilitiy is limited.
+4. I'm good at Android software developent(from UI to framework to kernel) but only know something about iOS application software development. my resource and capabilitiy is limited.